Jeff Beck: Style and influence

 According to guitarist and author Jack Wilkins, Beck is regarded alongside Jimi Hendrix and Eric Clapton as one of his generation's greatest guitarists, receiving praise for his technical skill and versatile playing.
 Stephen Thomas Erlewine finds him to be "as innovative as Jimmy Page, as tasteful as Eric Clapton, and nearly as visionary as Jimi Hendrix", although unable to achieve their mainstream success, "primarily because of the haphazard way he approached his career" while often lacking a star singer to help make his music more accessible.
 On his recorded output by 1991, Erlewine remarked that "never has such a gifted musician had such a spotty discography", believing Beck had largely released "remarkably uneven" solo records and only "a few terrific albums".
 In Christgau's Record Guide (1981), Robert Christgau essentialised Beck as "a technician" and questioned his ability to "improvise long lines, or jazz it up with a modicum of delicacy, or for that matter get funky", although he later observed a "customary focus, loyalty, and consistency of taste".

 In 2015, Beck was ranked No. 5 in Rolling Stone magazine's list of the "100 Greatest Guitarists".
 In an accompanying essay, guitarist Mike Campbell applauded Beck for his "brilliant technique" and "personality" in his playing, including a sense of humour, expressed through the growl of his wah-wah effects.
 Campbell also credited Beck with expanding the boundaries of the blues, particularly in his two collaborations with Stewart.
-The character of Nigel Tufnel in the mockumentary This Is Spinal Tap was based on Jeff Beck.

 Technique and equipment

+The guitar model Beck is most associated with is the Fender Stratocaster, which he started playing in 1969.
+In a 2013 interview, Beck said, "The Fender Stratocaster was made for me.
+I believe it was. [...]
+It's the tool for rock'n'roll.
+Nothing they can do to it will make it any better than it's already been."

+In 1987, Beck had asked that the newly opened Fender Custom Shop make a Stratocaster guitar to his specifications.
+The resulting guitar became known for its graffiti yellow colour, to match Beck's 1932 Ford Hot Rod.
+Based on these specifications, Fender released the "Strat Plus", as Beck had vetoed the use of his name to market that model.
+However, in 1991, Fender did release a Jeff Beck Stratocaster with some of those same features, which as of 2024 has been on the market continuously, with updates at various times, and particularly significant changes made in 2001.
+An additional Jeff Beck Custom Shop stratocaster was released in 2004.

+Beck also played Fender Telecaster and Gibson Les Paul instruments, and continued to play these for special occasions even after the 1990s, when he had transitioned to the Stratocaster as his main instrument for live performances.
+Gibson released the limited edition Jeff Beck 1954 Les Paul Oxblood model in two different finishes in 2009.